 - Soak cheewra in water for a couple of minutes.
 Drain all the water, set poha aside.

-- After they start to pop add peanuts and fry for 30 sec.
+- After they start to pop add onion.
+Once they soften add peanuts and fry.

-- Add turmeric, salt, sugar and poha.
+- Add turmeric, lemon juice, salt and poha.
 Stir.

-- Cook it on low medium heat for 4 minutes, stirring gently.
+- Cook it for 3-4 minutes or until heated through, stirring gently.

-- Add chopped green chilli, cilantro and lemon juice.
+- Add chopped green chilli, cilantro and grated carrot.
 Transfer to a serving dish.

 Its for sure the quickest breakfast I have made too and we love it anyday!